-Alice is thrilled to join the team as the Director of Operations as of July 2017.
-She is responsible for MAC’s quarterly project grant application process, and oversees the annual programs of Open Studios and Flat Out Under Pressure in addition to handling the day-to-day operations of the office.
-Also a member artist, she enjoys a career as an award winning children’s book illustrator.
-Her published works include Lilliput (Sam Gayton, Peachtree Publishers), The Wolf Keepers (Elise Broach, Christy Ottaviano Books) and Dangerous Jane (Suzanne Slade, Peachtree Publishers), and is a regular contributor with the Community Journals publications.
+Alice joined the MAC team as Director of Operations in July 2017.
+In addition to handling the day-to-day operations of the office, she is responsible for MAC’s quarterly project grant application process and oversees the annual programs of Open Studios and Flat Out Under Pressure.
+As a member artist, she enjoys a career as an award-winning children’s book illustrator.
+Her published works include Lilliput (Sam Gayton, Peachtree Publishers), The Wolf Keepers (Elise Broach, Christy Ottaviano Books), and Dangerous Jane (Suzanne Slade, Peachtree Publishers), and is a regular contributor with the Community Journals publications.
 Also a successful classically trained singer, Alice obtained her degrees in vocal performance from Florida State (BM) University and Boston University (MM).
-She has appeared as a soloist with the Boston Pops, Emmanuel Music (Boston’s leading presenter of Bach cantatas), Asheville Lyric Opera and Brevard Music Center, and has been awarded several honors in voice competitions including the Metropolitan Opera National Council auditions and the American Traditions Competition with the Savannah Music Festival.
+She has appeared as a soloist with the Boston Pops, Emmanuel Music (Boston’s leading presenter of Bach cantatas), Asheville Lyric Opera, and Brevard Music Center, and has been awarded several honors in voice competitions including the Metropolitan Opera National Council auditions and the American Traditions Competition with the Savannah Music Festival.